 - 1. Credit toward graduation will not be given for partially completed courses. - 2.
-Transcripts of all courses completed in other schools must be on file before a student's work is checked for graduation. - 3.
-The minimum for graduation from the College Preparatory course is sixteen units, part of which is prescribed, and part of which is freely elective.
+Transcripts for all work completed in other schools must be on file before a student is checked for graduation. - 3.
+The minimum requirement for graduation from the College Preparatory course is sixteen units, part of which is prescribed, and part of which is freely elective.
 Details of the courses offered may be found under the Summary of Courses.
 The minimum requirement for graduation from Junior College courses is sixty-six semester hours, including two hours of physical education. - 4.
 Students graduating from any course must meet the standard prescribed by the faculty in spelling, penmanship, and grammar. - 5.
-No credit toward graduation is given for less than two years of either an ancient or a modern language. - 6.
+No credit toward graduation is given for less than two years in either an ancient or a modern language. - 6.
 Honor credits equal to the number of hours or units of work covered will be required for graduation from any course.
 These honor credits are granted as follows: For a grade of A, three honor credits; for a grade of B, two honor credits; for a grade of C, one honor credit; grades below C, no honor credits.
-Hence students in both Collegiate and Preparatory departments must maintain an average of C or better in order to be eligible for graduation. - 7.
+Hence students in both College and Preparatory departments must maintain an average of C or better in order to be eligible for graduation. - 7.
 Students whose record at the time of graduation shows an average grade of B or better will be granted Honors diplomas. - 8.
-No College student will be admitted to the senior class who lacks more than twenty-four honor credits, or who will lack, upon the completion of the classes for which he is then registered, more than eight hours of finishing his course. - 9.
-No student will be admitted to the junior class who will lack, upon completion of the classes for which he is then registered, more than five units or thirty-six hours of finishing his course.
+No College student will be admitted to the senior class who lacks more than twenty-four honor credits, or who will, upon the completion of the classes for which he is then registered, lack more than eight hours of completing the course from which he is being graduated.